A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

 The biggest is the Pieve, at one end of the town, characterized by a wonderful Romanesque facade and a beautiful well just in front.

-At sunset, the stone both the church and well are made of turns pink and looks magical!
+At sunset, the stone walls of the church and well turn pink and look magical!

 San Quirico d’Orcia is also the home to a beautiful garden called Horti Leonini, dating back to Renaissance times.

 While tiny, the town packs a punch in terms of attractions and charm and is one of the most beautiful villages in Tuscany.